-Here is our quick sum-up of the main takeaways from Day 1 of the Sustainability Summit at London Build Expo 2021.
+Here is our quick sum-up of the main takeaways London Build Expo 2021 – Sustainability Summit.

 London Build Expo 2021 is the UK’s leading construction and design show held at the Grand Hall at Olympia London on 17th and 18th November 2021.
 London Build is widely viewed as one of the best & largest construction exhibitions in the world and it features: 500+ speakers across 6 conference theatres with a 50% representation of female speakers, 220+ CPD sessions, 100’s of exhibitors, exclusive free-to-attend networking events, celebrity guests and much more.

 The Sustainability Stage at the London Build Expo attracts thousands of sustainability professionals from across the UK to learn of the latest developments, innovations and case studies from leading experts driving change across the industry.

 Lessons learned from COP26